 Hallie Stern is the founder and CEO of Terra Optica, where she leads integrative research and development initiatives to uncover gaps in understanding within the data-driven, socially charged information domain.
 A proud member of The Integrity Institute and a research lead with The Disarm Foundation, she has contributed to multiple experimental projects between government and academia, developing tailored learning programs and conducting research on mobile app user validation.
 With an M.S. from NYU in Global Security, Conflict, and Cybercrime focusing on the human side of cyber conflict, she was awarded a Boren National Security Fellowship to explore emerging communication technologies in developing countries.

 Karl has over 38 years of experience in government, primarily as a U.S. State Department Foreign Service Officer focusing on strategic communications, public diplomacy, education and youth exchanges, sports and cultural programs, and strategic planning and leadership.
-For the last three years, Karl served as a Deputy Coordinator and Senior advisor at the Global Engagement Center, leading multilateral and bilateral efforts to counter Russian, PRC, Iranian, and other FMI, and working on the GEC's information campaigns to damage morale and disrupt the operational capabilities of ISIS, ISIS-K, al-Qaeda, al-Shabaab, Hezbollah, Hamas, the Houthis, and other terrorist organizations.
+For the last three years, Karl served as a Deputy Coordinator and Senior advisor at the Global Engagement Center, leading multilateral and bilateral efforts to counter FMI and working on the GEC's information campaigns to damage morale and disrupt the operational capabilities of various terrorist organizations.
 Karl has also served as Deputy Chief of Mission at U.S. Embassies in Denmark and Myanmar (Burma) and as Minister-Counselor for Public Affairs at U.S. Embassies in Papua New Guinea, Malaysia, South Africa, and Russia.
 In Washington, D.C., he has been Director of the Bureau of East Asian and Pacific Affairs' Office of Public Diplomacy and the Bureau of Education and Cultural Affairs' Office of Citizen and Professional Exchanges.
-Karl also taught at George Washington University's School of Media and Public Affairs as a Public Diplomacy Fellow.
-He graduated from the University of Virginia with degrees in History and Russian Studies and did graduate work at the Middlebury Language Schools.
 His foreign languages are Russian, Indonesian, and Malaysian.

 Dr. Terner is a multi-lingual geopolitical analyst with expertise in American foreign policy in the Middle East and Middle Eastern political economics, in particular regarding Iran and Israel.
 He spent six years living, working, and studying in the region.
 While there, he covered the outbreak of the Arab Spring as a Breaking News Editor, and earned a Ph.D. in Contemporary Middle Eastern History, an M.A. in Government with a Specialization in Counter-terrorism and Homeland Security Studies, and an M.A. in Middle East Studies.
 Dr. Terner's research on political decision-making processes has led him to understand that politics follows economics, not the other way around.
 As a result, he actively facilitates business partnerships between Middle Eastern and American companies in order to increase cooperative economic prosperity and reduce strategic tensions.
 Dr. Terner publishes weekly newsletters covering Iranian and Israeli political economics.